GooseMod/Docs/src/misc/ports.md

   - Over 8000 total users
   - Over 510 members in GooseMod's Discord
   - Over 50 original modules for GooseMod
-  - Over 6 original GooseMod developers in the Module Store
+  - Over 7 original GooseMod developers in the Store
-  - Over 45 ported developers (developers who had their themes / plugins added) in the Module Store
+  - Over 50 ported developers (developers who had their themes / plugins added) in the Store

 ## What's the process?